Know What You Don't Know: Consistency in Sliding Window Filtering with Unobservable States Applied to Visual-Inertial

 which are two independent $\mbf{H}\mbf{N}$ multiplications, that both need to satisfy $\zero$ to maintain \eqref{eq:general_requirement_equality}.
 Since $\mbf{H}$ and $\mbf{N}$ in \eqref{eq:HN_eq_0} are evaluated at the same state, \eqref{eq:HN_eq_0} is guaranteed to equal $\zero$ per R\ref{requirement:HN_0_start}.
 However, $\mbf{H}$ and $\mbf{N}$ in \eqref{eq:HN_neq_0} are evaluated at two different points, meaning that R\ref{requirement:HN_0_start} does not guarantee that \eqref{eq:HN_neq_0} will equal $\zero$.
 As a result, the null space of the problem may no longer maintain the original unobservable directions and may thus fictitiously gain information about them, leading to inconsistency.
 This is the ``information gain'' that has been discussed in literature, and which can be avoided by meeting the second requirement for consistency: \begin{thm} For a SWF algorithm with unobservable states satisfying R1 to be consistent, $\mbf{H} (\bar{\mathcal{X}}^1 ) \mbf{N} (\bar{\mathcal{X}}^2) = \mbf{0}$ must be satisfied for any distinct evaluation points $\bar{\mathcal{X}}^1$ and $\bar{\mathcal{X}}^2$. \end{thm}

-Requirement \ref{requirement:null space_constant} (R\ref{requirement:null space_constant}) is the same result as obtained in \cite{Huai2021}.
+Requirement \ref{requirement:null space_constant} (R\ref{requirement:null space_constant}) is a generalization of the result obtained in \cite{Huai2021}.
 Most existing solutions to maintaining consistency with unobservable states are ensuring that R\ref{requirement:null space_constant} is satisfied.
 These solutions include artificially freezing Jacobian evaluation points (FEJ), projecting the Jacobian in such a way as to satisfy \eqref{eq:general_requirement_equality} for any evaluation points (OC), or ensuring that the null space is state-estimate independent (MLG-based).
 Jointly, R\ref{requirement:HN_0_start} and R\ref{requirement:null space_constant} are sufficient to ensure that the algorithm does not gain information in unobservable directions of the problem.